TF1260 Info and Installation Tips

 Support and firmware updates

-Every card has its own unique serial number programmed into the CPLD.
+Every card has its own unique serial number.
 For boards built by me, those start with the number 2xxx.
 For all boards with the serial number 2xxx, for support please email directly firstname.lastname@example.org

 There is no RTC on the 1260, however the Amiga 1200 has a clockport on the motherboard that you can use to add an RTC.
 RTC Clockport modules are available from official Amiga resellers.